-The xSDK4ECP Team Version 0.6.0, October 12, 2020 https://xsdk.info/policies
+The xSDK4ECP Team

+Version 1.0.0, February 17, 2023

+https://xsdk.info/policies

-Background: A key aspect of work started in the IDEAS Scientific Software Productivity Project and continued in the xSDK4ECP project is developing an Extreme-scale Scientific Software Development Kit (xSDK) - a collection of related and complementary software elements that provide the building blocks, tools, models, processes, and related artifacts for rapid and efficient development of high-quality applications.
+Background: A key aspect of work in the IDEAS Scientific Software Productivity Project is developing an Extreme-scale Scientific Software Development Kit (xSDK) - a collection of related and complementary software elements that provide the building blocks, tools, models, processes, and related artifacts for rapid and efficient development of high-quality applications.
 As an initial step in creating the xSDK, we have written the following draft xSDK package community policies to help address challenges in interoperability and sustainability of software developed by diverse groups at different institutions.

-Goal: Develop a set of xSDK community policies that a software library/framework (henceforth referred to as package) must satisfy in order to to be xSDK compatible.
-The designation of a package being xSDK compatible informs potential users that the package can be easily used with other xSDK libraries and components and thus helps to address issues in long-term sustainability and interoperability among packages.
+Goal: Develop a set of xSDK community policies that a software library/framework (henceforth referred to as package)1 must satisfy in order to be xSDK compatible.
+The designation of a package being xSDK compatible informs potential users that the package can be easily used with other xSDK libraries and components and thus helps to address issues in long-term sustainability2 and interoperability among packages.